RangiraDave/AgriConnect/README.md

 - **Edit Product**: Users can edit the details of their listed products.
 - **Delete Product**: Users can delete their listed products.

-### Chat Functionality
+### Chatbot Functionality
-- **Private Chat**: Users can start private conversations with other users.
-- **Chat List**: Users can view a list of recent chats and search for users to start new conversations.
-- **Real-time Messaging**: Messages are sent and received in real-time using WebSockets.
+- **Chatbot Interaction**: Buyers can interact with a chatbot to get information about products.
+- **Real-time Responses**: The chatbot provides real-time responses to buyer queries about product details, availability, price, and more.

 ### Notifications
-- **Notifications**: Users receive notifications for important events such as new messages or product updates.
+- **Notifications**: Users receive notifications for important events such as product updates.

 ### Localization
 - **Multi-language Support**: The platform supports multiple languages, including English and Kinyarwanda.